a-padman/Dine2/README.md

 }
 ```

-​ Let us take a closer look at the **analyzeCoords (latitude, longitude, cuisine)** function.
+​Let us take a closer look at the **analyzeCoords (latitude, longitude, cuisine)** function.
 In this function, you will want to populate your URL search parameters and perform a GET request for your response data that we will parse through for the user to see on the frontend.

 Refer to the Free Form Search API documentation to add or modify URL parameters as you see fit: